Travel in Austria

 9. Sigmund Freud Museum

-The Sigmund Freud Museum was founded in 1971 and deals with the life and work of Freud, the founder of psychoanalysis.
-The museum is located in the house where Freud lived for 47 years at 19 Berggasse.
-During the Nazi era, Freud was forced to flee Austria for London, but his house remained almost as it was (he took some of the furniture with him to London, where it is displayed today).
+Founded in 1971, the Sigmund Freud Museum presents the life and work of Freud, the founder of psychoanalysis.
+The museum is located in the house where Freud lived for 47 years at Berggasse 19.
+During the Nazi era, the Nazis forced Freud to flee Austria for London, but his house remained almost as it was (he took some of the furniture with him to London, where it is displayed today).

 What else is there to see in Vienna besides museums?